Shop Subscribe

 Educational Board Games for the Whole Family

-Educational boards games not only help your kids remember important facts and figures but also provide hours of fun for the entire family.
+Educational board games not only help your kids remember important facts and figures but also provide hours of fun for the entire family.
 Here are just a few of the many great game options you might want to consider.

 Chess

 Chess doesn’t review a specific scholastic subject.
 Instead, it does things that are just as important.
 This game helps your kids to think ahead, strategize and solve challenging situations.
 It also improves your child’s memory and concentration skills.
-Don’t discount this game as an option for younger children as even first grade students can learn to play chess well.
-At the same time, chess is a great option for seventh and eighth grade students too.
+Don’t discount this game as an option for younger children as even first-grade students can learn to play chess well.
+At the same time, chess is a great option for seventh and eighth-grade students too.

 Scrabble

 Regular Scrabble is an ideal game for ages 8 on up.
 It not only helps kids review basic spelling rules but also expands their vocabulary as they see new words that parents put on the game board.
-Don’t be surprised if you find your kids studying the dictionary in-between games in order to use their letters to make as many points as possible.
+Don’t be surprised if you find your kids studying the dictionary in between games in order to use their letters to make as many points as possible.

 Battleship

 Battleship isn’t just about shooting your opponent’s ships into oblivion.
-It involves logic, critical thinking and strategy, all of which are important skills that every single child would do well to learn.
+It involves logic, critical thinking, and strategy, all of which are important skills that every single child would do well to learn.
 What’s more, Battleship helps your kids get comfortable with seeing and using a grid.

 Playing Cards

 Playing cards aren’t technically a board game but they deserve to be on the list nonetheless.
-War is a simple card game with numerous variations that can help your kids learn basic, intermediate and advanced math facts.
+War is a simple card game with numerous variations that can help your kids learn basic, intermediate, and advanced math facts.
 Playing cards can also be used to play memory; however, instead of simply finding two cards that are the same, challenge your kids to find addend pairs that make a pre-determined sum.
 The same principle can be applied to a game of Go Fish.

 These are just some of the many educational games that you can enjoy with your children.
-Involve your kids in the game choosing process, set aside time to play together and then enjoy learning and/or reviewing important skills in each other’s company.
+Involve your kids in the game-choosing process, set aside time to play together, and then enjoy learning and/or reviewing important skills in each other’s company.

 Tagged With: At-Home Learning, Family Engagement